dhis2/dhis2-docs/src/commonmark/en/content/user/data-visualizer.md

 ## Adding more axes

 When combining data with different measurement scales you will get a more meaningful visualization by having more than axis.
-You can do so by clicking "Manage axes" in the series dimensions' context menu.
+You can do so by clicking "Manage axes" in the series dimension's context menu.

 ![](resources/images/data-visualizer/data-visualizer-axis-management-menu-option.png)